rdaniels/chess_validator/README.md

 ruby chess_run

-## Contributing
+## Git Notes

-1. Fork it
+1. Do not run Git commands from inside Vagrant session
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`) 4.5 Push to the master with ('git push origin')
+4. Push to the branch (`git push origin my-new-feature`)
+5. OR Push to the master with (`git push origin`)
-5. Create new Pull Request
+6. Create new Pull Request